equivalent/scrapbook2/theory-notes.md

 ## Dictionary

+* Rigidity - a rigit system is a system in which a single change force you to do dozen changes in other places in the system (source CleanCode01) code is tangled so that one change trigers chain reaction ofanother channge that needs a nother change ...
 * gradual stiffening - make tiny changes to a code towards graduality better cleaner code) without making large overwrites (RT 40)
 * class oriented development - uml diagrams and thinking about classes